 - Role of strategy in ensuring success in a changing environment

-- Fundamental techniques supporting development and implementation of strategy
+- Fundemental techniques supporting development and implementation of strategy

 - Business strategies and sources of competitive advantage